-The Energy Storage for Commercial Renewable Integration (ESCRI) project is examining the role of medium to large scale (5-30MW) energy storage in the integration of renewable energy into the South Australian electricity system.
+The Energy Storage for Commercial Renewable Integration (ESCRI) project examined the role of medium to large scale (5-30MW) energy storage in the integration of renewable energy into the South Australian electricity system.

-South Australia has one of the highest usages of renewable energy in the world.
+South Australia has one of the highest proportions, globally, of renewables in its energy mix.
 Most of this generation is from wind and solar, which is intermittent.
-The impact of this intermittency becomes more pronounced as conventional generation decreases.
-Careful integration between these elements within the network is required to ensure stable and reliable power is delivered to consumers under all conditions.
+The impact of this intermittency becomes more pronounced as thermal generation decreases.
+Careful integration between elements within the network is required to ensure stable and reliable power is delivered to consumers under all conditions.

 The study examined the potential of energy storage to:

-The ESCRI project will provide a business case that determines if energy storage is a commercial prospect for integrating intermittent renewable energy into the electricity grid.
+The ESCRI project was the first Australian study to undertake a detailed assessment of utility scale non-hydro storage.
+The project provided a business case assessing whether energy storage was a commercial prospect for integrating intermittent renewable energy into the electricity grid.